How to conduct a pay equity analysis

 How to perform a pay equity analysis

 If you have the capacity and expertise on your human resources team, it is possible for your organization to conduct your pay equity analysis internally rather than working with a third party.
+You might use a pay equity analysis spreadsheet or a pay equity analysis excel template to assist in this process.

 When conducting the analysis, you generally follow these eight main steps: